jpatterson933/employee-tracker-version-2.0/README.md

 If you would like to contribute and increase the effectiveness of this application, look at the errors written below and future goals, and you can contribute following those guidelines.
 Please do not copy this code for your homework assignment as it is very easy to catch cheaters now a days.
 Refactor and make it your own.
 That is how you learn.

 Some future things would be like tracking labor costs yearly.
 This would not involve any type of clock in or time management system, but would simply break down the salaries of current employees.

+Check issues for further app upgrades.

 [Back to Top](#table-of-contents)